pjchamberlain/courseragetdataproject/CodeBook.md

 |"activityid"|activity id numbers 1 - 6|
 |"subjectid"|subject id numbers|

-The following variables hold the means for each measure by subject and activity (across the merged test and train data sets)
+The remaining variables hold the mean valuesfor each measure by subject and activity (across the merged test and train data sets)

 |Variable Name|Comments|